bloominstituteoftechnology/ds_code_along_0.1_ds_fundamentals_starter/README.md

 # Orientation Code Along

 ## Set Up
-- For this Code-Along, you can either open a blank notebook on Google Colab or Jupyter Notebook, or you can follow along with the [instructor's notebook](https://github.com/bloominstituteoftechnology/code_along_main/blob/main/DS_Core/Orientation/Sprint_0/Code_Along_1/instructor/0.1_Distribution_Function_Instructor_Teaching_Notebook.ipynb). **Make sure to create a copy of the notebook on your drive.**
+- For this Code-Along, you can either open a blank notebook on Google Colab or Jupyter Notebook, or you can follow along with the [Code-Along notebook](). **Make sure to create a copy of the notebook on your drive.**

 - To open a notebook on Google Colab:
     - Go to https://colab.research.google.com/.
 (You will need a Google account to make this happen.)